"I don’t go out much because the road isn’t safe.": Peacehaven residents begin road crossing petition

 According to the petition, started in May, the South Coast Road has very little opportunity in traffic breaks for members of the public to cross over the South Coast Road safely.

-Residents of the retirement home said they would like to access the Dell Park and the Promenade, but believe there is no safe crossing place to do so.
+Residents of the independent living block said they would like to access the Dell Park and the Promenade, but believe there is no safe crossing place to do so.

 Jan Pinnock, resident of Neville Lodge, said: “A number of residents of Neville Lodge use mobility aids; motorised scooters, walkers and walking sticks or are simply elderly and infirm.